 A UX review can assist with all three areas.
-Additionally, with a complete UX review workshop, you can evaluate the pricing model for your products or services related to the competition and market demand.
+Additionally, with a complete UX review workshop and report, we can evaluate the pricing model for your products or services related to the competition and market demand.

-The review process also helps ensure that your product or service is the right fit for the market.
+The review process also validates that your product or service is the right fit for the market.
 However, the main advantage of a UX or usability review is to boost the overall user experience.

 What Does a UX Review Include?